carlmontanari/scrapli/README.md

 Lots of times when connecting to a device there are "things" that need to happen immediately after getting connected .
 In the context of network devices the most obvious/common example would be disabling paging (i.e. sending `terminal length 0` on a Cisco-type device).
-While scrapli `Scrape` (the base driver) does not know or care about disabling paging or any other on connect type activities, scrapli of course provides a mechanism for allowing users to handle these types of tasks.
-Even better yet, if you are using any of the core drivers (`IOSXEDriver`, `IOSXRDriver `, etc.), scrapli will automatically have some sane default "on connect" actions (namely disabling paging).
+While scrapli `Scrape` (the base driver) and `GenericDriver` do not know or care about disabling paging or any other on connect type activities, scrapli of course provides a mechanism for allowing users to handle these types of tasks.
+Even better yet, if you are using any of the core drivers (`IOSXEDriver `, `IOSXRDriver`, etc.), scrapli will automatically have some sane default "on connect" actions (namely disabling
+    paging).

 If you were so inclined to create some of your own "on connect" actions, you can simply pass those to the `on_connect ` argument of `Scrape` or any of its sub-classes (`NetworkDriver`, `IOSXEDriver`, etc.).
 The value of this argument